bwindels/wwwee/IDEA.md

-The goal is to write a fast, robust http server that doesn't allocate any dynamic memory.
+The goal is to write a fast, robust http server that uses very few resources.

+The server won't allocate any dynamic memory.
+Everything is on the stack.
 We'll support a fixed number of connections, with fixed sized buffers for each connection.
 We'll handle all connections on one thread, using mio for async I/O

+The server is to be used for running a home server on very low-end hardware, so a low amount of concurrent connections shouldn't be a problem.

 # Limitations